-Extra virgin olive oil is loaded with nutrition and antioxidants like vitamins A and E. While this oil packs a nutritional punch, you can also use it on your face.
-The same qualities and benefits you experience on the inside can benefit your skin.
+Extra-virgin olive oil is prized for its nutritional benefits when you drizzle it on a salad or use it in a saute.
+However, extra-virgin olive oil can also do wonders for your skin when using it topically.
 This little fruit’s versatility lends itself well to more than one use, so buy a small bottle and put it in your bathroom right next to your toothpaste and deodorant.

 Video of the Day

-Mix extra virgin olive oil and sea salt together to make a natural exfoliant for your face, especially if you’re suffering from scaly, dry skin.
+If you suffer from dry, scaly skin, mix extra-virgin olive oil and sea salt together to make a natural exfoliant.
 Massage this exfoliator into the areas of your face affected by dryness and scaliness.
 It works to get rid of the old, dry skin, revealing new, younger skin underneath.

 Using olive oil on your skin might not be a good habit for everyone.
 If you have extra-sensitive skin or a skin condition such as dermatitis, you should talk to a dermatologist about the best products for your face.
 If you decide to try olive oil, do a patch test on your arm and wait 24 to 48 hours to see if there's a reaction.

 When picking out olive oil as a beauty product, look closely at the list of ingredients.
 Low-quality olive oils often contain chemicals or additives that could be harmful to your skin.
 Search for a brand that's certified by the International Olive Council, so you can be sure that you're buying a high-quality product.

 Read more: How to Keep Dry Skin Soft, Supple and Young